 That way you can be sure to avoid any potential genetic issues.

 Are you thinking about taking home this breed?

-Or perhaps your black Pug has experienced some of these issues?
+Or perhaps your baby black Pug has experienced some of these issues?
 We’d love to hear your story in the comments below.